jroefive/jroefive.github.io/my_collections/_misc/list.md

 ### Blogs Posted
 * [Sussex County Love](https://jroefive.github.io/2020/05/07/Sussex-County-Love.html) - A map of all the walks I've taken since coming back to Sussex county and a bunch of pictures.
+* [Travel Photos](https://jroefive.github.io/2020/05/15/Travel-Photos.html) - Links to about 3000 photos from my travels in South America

 ### Things to post
 * Songs or poems I've written
-* Pictures from walks and travel
 * Share cool stuff that my friends are doing
-* Political Rants